ShubhanshJain/Recommendation-Engine/README.md

 # Recommendation-Engine

-Here is a simple blog application created using Django and Django Rest Framework.
-It also possess CRUD (Create, Read, Update, Delete) functionalities.
+Here is a recommendation system created using Django and Django Rest Framework.
+It also possess search and recommendation functioanlites on your data.

 ## Setup Instructions